Table of Contents

 Bit & Spur Restaurant & Saloon-in Springdale, Gateway to Zion National Park

 Springdale is the largest town outside the park.
-The shuttle buses run on a regular schedule from the Zion visitor center.
+The shuttle buses run on a regular schedule from the Zion Visitor Center.
 If you are spending more than a day in Zion National Park, take sometime to eat at a restaurant and walk the gift shops.
 We ate one night at the Bit & Spur Restaurant & Saloon.
 It has interesting menu choices with a South West/Mexican slant, and the prices are very reasonable.
-The margarita menu was perfect after a hot day on the trials.
+The margarita menu was perfect after a hot day on the trails.
 The atmosphere here is delightful.
 We sat outside and enjoyed the hummingbirds jostling for nectar on the many feeders placed on the veranda.
 We watched a fox on the lawn hunting in the twilight, very entertaining.
 The décor inside the restaurant is an odd mix of local wood scrap sculptures and macabre paintings.

 Southwestern Delights be What’s for Dinner

 I had the fish tacos.
 The fish ( again super fresh) was cooked perfectly.
-The tortilla shells on the tacos were crisp and not soggy, which just enhanced the fish and the salsa.
-Barry had the Flautas Verde, we were accustomed to Flautas being small-diameter rolled tortillas with some filling.
-At the Bit & Spur, makes theirs about 2 inches in diameter like a burrito and then fries them.
-The Flautas came with rice and beans on the side.
-He stated that the Carnitas Flautas Verde was mouth-watering great!
+The tortilla shells on the tacos were crisp and not soggy, which just enhanced the fish and the salsa.Barry had the Flautas Verde.
+We were used to flautas being small-diameter rolled tortillas with some filling, but at Bit & Spur, they make theirs about 2 inches in diameter—more like a burrito—and then fry them.
+The flautas came with rice and beans on the side.
+He said the Carnitas Flautas Verde was absolutely mouth-watering!

 They presented the food nicely on the plate.
 I would recommend the food here to anyone who likes good Tex-Mex.
 A simply sublime dining experience!
 A 7-star experience on a 5-star scale!